Guṇa: Guna in cosmology

 Samkhya cosmology combines the three guṇas with primal matter (universe, Prakrti).
 These are present in all things and beings in the world, and it is their interplay that defines the physical and psychological character and nature.
 They serve as the fundamental operating principles or 'tendencies' of prakṛti which are called: sattva guṇa, rajas guṇa, and tamas guṇa.
-When any of the guna is out of balance in a being or object, the Samkhya school suggests that a pattern of evolution starts, affecting not only itself but its environment.
+When any of the guṇa is out of balance in a being or object, the Samkhya school suggests that a pattern of evolution starts, affecting not only itself but its environment.
 Purusha, or consciousness, is considered separate from Prakriti and changeless.